the-data-science-union/DSU-F2023-Social-Intelligence-From-Motions/README.md

 # DSU-F2023-Social-Intelligence-From-Motions

-Creating a demo using a pre-trained model based on VEATIC dataset.
+In this project, we created an interface to predict the emotions of every frame in a video using a series of deep-learning models designed and trained on a dataset called VEATIC.
+In addition, we evaluated the model from VEATIC by examining the prediction performance in a variety of videos.

 ## Original VEATIC
 - The original code is [here](https://veatic.github.io/)